torchbox/wagtail-headless-preview/README.md

 For further information about configuring the wagtail API, refer to the [Wagtail API v2 Configuration Guide](https://docs.wagtail.io/en/stable/advanced_topics/api/v2/configuration.html)

-* Next, add a `client/index.html` file in your project root, which will access the API to display our preview:
+* Next, add a `client/index.html` file in your project root.
+This will query the API to display our preview:

 ```html
 <!DOCTYPE html>